Cape Cod Tide Chart

 Same principle as #1, just in reverse.

-Here on the Cape, we have some very sneaky rocks.
+We have some very sneaky rocks around here.
 Particularly in the semi-shallow waters of Nantucket Sound and Cape Cod Bay.

 Usually they hide just deep enough that you can't see them, but shallow enough that your boat can smack them.